Former campaign staffer says Trump kissed her without consent

 A staff member who worked on Donald Trump’s 2016 presidential campaign has accused him of kissing her without her consent just months before Election Day.

-In a detailed account published in the Washington Post, Alva Johnson, who worked for the Trump campaign as outreach staffer in Alabama and Florida, alleges Trump forcibly kissed her shortly before an August 2016 Tampa rally.
+In a detailed account published in the Washington Post, Alva Johnson, who worked for the Trump campaign as an outreach staffer in Alabama and Florida, alleges Trump forcibly kissed her shortly before an August 2016 Tampa rally.
 Johnson described the incident as “super creepy and inappropriate.”

 “I immediately felt violated because I wasn’t expecting it or wanting it,” Johnson recalled to the Post.
 “I can still see his lips coming straight for my face.”